ShrRa/interpython_hpc/_episodes/14-command-line.md

 ```

 ## Printing to the screen
 Sometime you want to write a message to the screen.
-This can be done with the `echo` command with the fomat `echo <thing to print>`.
+This can be done with the `echo` command with the format `echo <thing to print>`.
 For example, to print "hello world":

 ```bash
 $ echo "hello world"